 You can use broth or plain water, but you might also want to consider adding pineapple juice, apple cider vinegar, or red wine.

 Now is not the time to rush.
 The only way to tenderize the meat and bring out the flavors is to cook the pot roast on low heat and for an extended period, typically 7-8 hours.
 You can check the doneness if the meat is easily pulled apart with a fork.
 If not, cook for another hour and check again.

 As for the collagen or connective tissue, it is worth remembering that these take more time to soften than the lean meat.

 Also, make sure that you’re using a tight-fitting lid to cover the slow cooker.
 Steam escaping from the pot will result to dry out the roast, making it less flavorful and tender.
 You need to bank on every amount of steam to soften the meat inside the pot, so make sure that the pot and its lid fits so tightly.

 But what is pot roast without the gravy?
 Even the gravy has its secret: make it from the remaining liquid of the pot roast.

 When pot roast is done, set it aside to a plate and drain the liquid.
 Transfer liquid to a saucepan and bring to a boil.
 If the collagen hasn’t made it thick enough to your liking, you make a slurry out of flour or cornstarch.
 Add the slurry in a small but steady stream while still carefully whisking the liquid.
 The gravy will thicken gradually.

 Needless to say, cooking pot roast is a long process, but it is one that’s deliciously rewarding.
-A delicious pot roast does not require expensive ingredients or complicated process, but how you cook will pretty much have a lot of impact to the flavors and textures of the dish.
+A delicious pot roast does not require expensive ingredients or complicated processes, but how you cook will pretty much have a lot of impact on the flavors and textures of the dish.